Y77CH/goGFS/README.md

 Each version will be self-contained (i.e. runnable).

 General roadmap (may change):

 * In 0.1.X and 0.2.X, I have implemented the chunkserver.
 * In 0.3.X, I have developed the master, but only its core function: maintain metadata.
 This is an important design of GFS, because it separates data flow and control flow.
 * After that, in 0.4.X, I have developed the lease mechanism.
 This is a core feature, because it (to some extent) solves the concurrent write issue which may lead to data inconsistency (different write order).
 * Next, in 0.5.X, I have added the `create` and `delete` calls **without** namespace management yet.
 * In the 1.0 version, I'm completing the recovery feature: the master should be able to recover by replaying operation log.
-At this version, even though the system is still not the final product described in the paper, it has all important features.
-* Important further features: namespace locking, checkpoint (b-tree)
-* More features: garbage collection, re-replication, rebalancing, stale detection, master replication, checksumming.
+* In the 1.1.X version, I will be benchmarking the current implementation and fixing functionality bugs along the way.

+### goGFS v1.1

+In this version, I will deploy the system to [CloudLab](https://www.cloudlab.us) which simulates a bare metal real world cluster, and collect basic data of the current implementation.
+A detailed list of analysis is documented below:

+* Whether the entire system works (functionality, recovery).
+* Collect speed of read and write, and also network limit.
+* Whether the system works under large load (large data size, large amount of clients).

+Meanwhile, I have done following refinements:

+* Split reads: when the read crosses chunk boundary, the client automatically separates the request into two
+* Split write: when the write crosses boundary, the client will first write to the end; and then create new chunk(s) for writing

-### goGFS v0.6
+### goGFS v1.0

 Chunkserver recovery has been partially completed in 0.3.X where chunkservers are able to register at startup / restart, and the master will use heartbeat to ensure liveness of each chunkserver.
 However, in this version, I will enhance this feature such that when the chunkserver starts / restarts and do not receive heartbeat within twice the heartbeat interval, it will try reconnection.